Titch (TV series): Production

 According to Pat Hutchins, each episode took three weeks to shoot as it was created in stop-motion animation, using clay models instead of proposed cartoons.
 The models were miniatures, as ITV gave the animating team a limited budget so that production or scale was minimalistic.
 After the first two series finished airing in 1999, a third series went into production, and premiered during 2000, before it had its final episode in mid-2001.
-There is no disclosed reason why the programme was cancelled, but repeats of the programme aired occasionally until around 2003.
-The series was then repeated on Tiny Living before moving to Milkshake! on Channel 5 between 5 September 2005 and 15 January 2006.
+There is no disclosed reason why the programme finished but Hutchins reportedly said it became too costly and time-consuming to create.
+Due to its immense popularity repeats of the programme aired occasionally until around 2003 and then repeated on Tiny Living.
+The programme moved to Milkshake! on Channel 5 between 5 September 2004 and 15 January 2008 with updated titles credited to 2005.

 Music and DVD

 The music for Titch was composed by British pianist & composer Michael Nyman.
+The theme song was originally sung by Nicholas Battye, before it was re-recorded with a new vocalist for 2005 repeats.

 The series was issued on several videos in the 1990s.
 DVDs were released in 2005, titled Picnic and Other Stories and Christmas.